*** Beginning Monday, April 13th, CRG’s physical office hours will be Monday-Friday from 12pm – 2pm. ***

 - Clean and disinfect frequently touched objects and surfaces

-If you are a new client to CRG, or if you are seeing a new provider for the first time, your first appointment must be in person.
-Please contact our office at (317) 575-9111 to reschedule due to illness.
+If you are a new client to CRG, or if you are seeing a new provider for the first time, you will have a videoconferencing appointment through Go-To-Meeting.
+Please contact our office at (317) 575-9111 with any questions.

 Thank you for your understanding and cooperation as we continue to provide services in a safe and healthy environment for you and your family.
 Please check the CRG website for additional updates or office closing announcements.